itsamrit/DSA/Binary Search/Readme.md

 👉while(left<=right) mid=(left+right)/2  =  left + (right-left)/2 [both are totally same in all cases][used for int overflow];

-This is inclusive even if it also search for edge indexes left or right not only index between left & right

 👉Universal truth = upper - lower = no of elements present of given value